Cargill/splinter-docs/community/error_handling_best_practices.md

     ConstraintViolationError(ConstraintViolationError),
     /// Represents when the underlying resource is unavailable ResourceTemporarilyUnavailableError(ResourceTemporarilyUnavailableError),
-    /// Represents when cab operation cannot be completed because the state of
+    /// Represents when an operation cannot be completed because the state of
     /// the underlying struct is inconsistent.
     InvalidStateError(InvalidStateError),
 }